IIIF/training/dcmi-workshop/part2/image-api/identifier.md

 ## Info.json

-As well as an image URL there is another special file accessible from the Identifier and this is the `info.json`:
+As well as images there is special file accessible from the Identifier and this is the `info.json`:

 [https://ids.si.edu/ids/iiif/CHSDM-317E001E9E352-000001/info.json](https://ids.si.edu/ids/iiif/CHSDM-317E001E9E352-000001/info.json)